-Fur & Feather Sale: Sunday 2p
+Fur & Feather Sale: Sunday 2p Release: Sunday 4p

-- Refer to all Langlade County Fair General Rules and Regulations & Chapter ATCP160 at the beginning of this book. - Rabbit exhibitors are required to comply with all the statutory and regulatory provisions of the State of Wisconsin relating to animal health.
-See the current animal health regulations.

-- Each exhibitor shall be allowed one entry per lot number with a maximum of 16 breed entries not including Meat, Fur, and Showmanship Classes.
-Animal must only be shown in Junior division. - All rabbits must be owned by June 15th of the current fair year. - All rabbit exhibitors are required to participate in barn duty.
-See signup sheet at the fair. - Show will be judged by the rules and regulations of the American Rabbit Breeders Association.
+- Refer to all Langlade County Fair General Rules & Regulations & Chapter ATCP160 at the beginning of this book. - Rabbit exhibitors are required to comply with all the statutory & regulatory provisions of the State of Wisconsin relating to animal health.
+See the current animal health regulations. - Each exhibitor shall be allowed one entry per lot number with a maximum of 16 breed entries not including Meat, Fur, & Showmanship Classes - All rabbits must be owned by June 15th of the current fair year. - All rabbit exhibitors are required to participate in building duty.
+See signup sheet at the fair. - Show will be judged by the rules & regulations of the American Rabbit Breeders Association.
 Breeds will be divided by recognized show color/patterns on show day. - All rabbits should be permanently earmarked prior to July 1st.
-(Tattooed) and documented in Fair Entry. - No rabbit under 3 months will be accepted, unless a market animal entry.
-NO EXCEPTIONS. - All carrying cages for animals are to be removed from the building as soon as animals are in place. - Entry tags must be presented to the Superintendent at check in and check out. - Each exhibitor must show all his or her own entries and animals. - All exhibitors are required to wear proper show attire of long sleeves and long pants. - Any rabbit showing symptoms of disease when checked in or during the fair by the Superintendent and the Fair Vet will be removed immediately from the Fair.
-At check in, the superintendent or a member of the Rabbit Committee will inspect all animals. - Does with litters or who are subject to give birth may not be exhibited.
+(Tattooed) & documented in Fair Entry. - No rabbit under 3 months will be accepted, unless a market animal entry.
+NO EXCEPTIONS. - All cages for animals are to be removed from the building as soon as animals are in place. - Entry tags must be presented to the Superintendent at check in & check out. - Each exhibitor must show all his or her own entries & animals. - All exhibitors are required to wear proper show attire of long sleeves & long pants. - Does with litters or who are subject to give birth may not be exhibited.
 Does which have just had litters weaned, may not be exhibited.
-Rabbits under 8 weeks of age may not be shown. - Exhibitors are expected to care for and groom their own rabbits.
-They are expected to replace shaving daily.
-Shavings will be provided.
-Cages and floor around cages should be clean.
-Exhibitors must provide their own food and water dishes. - No "for sale" signs will be allowed. - Fur Classes Must be shown as breed animals also (not an additional animal).
-Fur Class is only for purebred animals. - The Rabbit Committee will provide shavings for the Rabbit exhibitors. - See the Vet Science Department for Educational Exhibits - Showmanship Classes: All exhibitors are encouraged to participate in Showmanship.
-Exhibitors will be judged on rabbit knowledge, handling skills, appearance of the rabbit, attitude, and appearance of the show person.
-Each exhibitor must furnish his or her own rabbit and bring the rabbit to the judge.
+Rabbits under 8 weeks of age may not be shown. - No "for sale" signs will be allowed. - Fur Classes -Must be shown as breed animals also (not an additional animal).
+Fur Class is only for purebred animals. - See the Vet Science Department for Educational Exhibits - Showmanship Classes: All exhibitors are encouraged to participate in Showmanship.
+Exhibitors will be judged on rabbit knowledge, handling skills, appearance of the rabbit, attitude, & appearance of the show person.
+Each exhibitor must furnish his or her own rabbit & bring the rabbit to the judge.
 Showmanship information will be provided to each leader.
-For more instruction and help please contact the Superintendent. - Fur & Feather Sale (Poultry & Rabbits): Sunday of fair at 2:00 p.m.
-Only one animal, rabbit, or poultry, may be sold in the auction.
-Exhibitors may sell any pure-bred rabbit free from DQs.
+For more instruction & help please contact the Superintendent. - Fur & Feather Sale (Poultry & Rabbits): Sunday of fair at 2:00 p.m.
+Only one animal (rabbit, or poultry) may be sold in the auction.
 Exhibitors may sell any breed.
-Youth wishing to participate in the Small Animal Auction must pick up an informational packet from the mandatory small animal auction meeting to be held in June.
+Youth wishing to participate in the Fair Small Animal Auction must pick up an informational packet from the species superintendent.

 Breeds are listed in alphabetical order.
-Due to yearly changes by ARBA, new colors or breeds may be nissed.
-Enter those breeds/colors in" any other."
+Due to yearly changes by ARBA, new colors or breeds may be missed.
+Enter those breeds/colors in " any other."
 Then write the breed/color in Fair Entry.